dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 A statistical model is a mathematical representation of a real-world phenomenon.
 It is used to make predictions and analyze data.
 The data generated by the model and real-world data will have some difference and this is called error of the model.
 For example, based on certain parameters like carpet_area, number_of_bedroom etc. a model can predict house price should be 1.2 crore, but actual price is 1 core.
 Thus model is predicting price as 20 lakhs Rupees more.
 This is model error.
 Keeing the people behaviour, market opportunties, etc in mind we can never make a statistical model with zero error.
 But if could guess the distribution of input variables correctly then output of our model will have lessor errors.

-## What is the difference between Statistical Model and Mathematical Model
+## What is the difference between Statistical Model and Mathematical Model?
 Mathematical models are deterministic, input is clearly known, outcome is fixed.
 Newtons's equation of motion is Mathematical Model.
 It represents the physical reality of the world.
 In $$s = u*t + \frac{1}{2}*a*t^2$$ You provide the value of u,t and a and you will get accurate s.

 Statistical models are non-deterministics or stochastic, some of the inputs are probabilistics, and outcome is probabilistics.
 When you devlop a model to predict house price then you need statistical model.
 In your model parameters may be carpet_area, number of bedroom etc. From the sample data we know if area is 2000sft price can be 1cr, it can be 1.2cr or 1.5cr.
 For the same carepet area price is different.
 It is not only because of other parameters but because of market opportunties.
 Thus input, output of the model will be probabiltisics.
 Because of this non-deterministic nature we need to assume distribution of the data, so that outcome is more certain.